 I didn’t set out to become a writer.
 I went into publishing because I loved to read and didn’t have any better ideas.
 I had a weakness for the kind of jokes that make you cringe and guffaw at the same time, my boss kept telling me to write them down, and the collection turned into the best-selling paperback of 1982.
 I was a clue on “Jeopardy” (“Who is the author of Truly Tasteless Jokes?”
 Answer: “Blanche Knott.”), and as Blanche made publishing history by occupying four of the fifteen spots on the New York Times bestseller list.

 My first serious book, Cutting Loose: Why Women Who End Their Marriages Do So Well, was published by HarperCollins in 1997.
 Ms. magazine called it “rocket fuel for launching new lives,” and it landed me on Phyllis Schlafly’s Eagle Forum enemies list.
 It also got me invited to join the board of the nascent Council on Contemporary Families, a group of distinguished family scholars.
 I belonged to the Artist’s Network of Refuse & Resist group that originated the anti-Iraq-invasion slogan and performance pieces titled “Our Grief is Not a Cry for War.”
 As a contributing editor of IEEE Spectrum magazine, I went to Laos to cover a village getting internet access via a bicycle-powered computer.
-Since 2000 I’ve been on staff at the American Museum of Natural History, where I write about everything under the Sun, quitting in 2017 to become a full-time activist.
+I was on staff at the American Museum of Natural History for 17 years, where I wrote about everything under the Sun, quitting in 2017 to become a full-time activist.

 My book, This Chair Rocks: A Manifesto Against Ageism, was self-published in March, 2016 and will be published on the inaugural list of Celadon Books, a new division of Macmillan, Inc. in March, 2019.

 HONORS & RECOGNITION